sodascience/metasyn/docs/source/usage/generating_metaframes.rst

 .. admonition:: Note on Pandas and Polars DataFrames

     Internally, ``metasyn`` uses Polars (instead of Pandas) mainly because typing and the handling of non-existing data is more consistent.
-It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to the ``MetaFrame.from_dataframe`` method.
+It is possible to supply a Pandas DataFrame instead of a Polars DataFrame to the ``MetaFrame.fit_dataframe`` method.
 However, this uses the automatic Polars conversion functionality, which for some edge cases results in problems.
 Therefore, we recommend users to create Polars DataFrames.
 The resulting synthetic dataset is always a Polars DataFrame, but this can be easily converted back to a Pandas DataFrame by using ``df_pandas = df_polars.to_pandas()``.

 Generating a MetaFrame
 ----------------------
-With the DataFrame in place, we can now generate a :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` object using the :meth:`metasyn.MetaFrame.from_dataframe(df) <metasyn.metaframe.MetaFrame.from_dataframe>` class method, passing in a DataFrame as a parameter.
+With the DataFrame in place, we can now generate a :obj:`MetaFrame <metasyn.metaframe.MetaFrame>` object using the :meth:`metasyn.MetaFrame.fit_dataframe(df) <metasyn.metaframe.MetaFrame.fit_dataframe>` class method, passing in a DataFrame as a parameter.

 .. image:: /images/pipeline_estimation_code.png
    :alt: MetaFrame Generation With Code Snippet